corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-For example, here's a panic hook that sends structured JSON data to a crash reporting service:
+And here's a panic hook that sends structured JSON data to a crash reporting service:

 ```rust
 panic::set_hook(Box::new(|panic_info| {